![]() |

 User's Guide

-A control prefix (or "access code") is required for controlling the IRLP connection on this repeater and is available to you if you are a current UARC member.
 The current prefix is in the PRINTED version of the most recent Microvolt (but not the online version) on the inside front cover.
 If you didn't get the Microvolt - but should have - OR if you have chosen not to get a printed copy of the Microvolt but you are a member, contact the secretary.
-Once you get the code:

-Please be aware that while the 146.76 repeater itself is available for all amateurs to use, its autopatches and the IRLP node are reserved for UARC members only and out-of-town guests.
+Please be aware that while the 146.76 repeater itself is available for all amateurs to use, its autopatches and the node are reserved for UARC members only and out-of-town guests.
 Why is this done?
 It seems only fair that those using the system help support it.
 Also, restricting access to members only can help prevent abuse of the system.

 For a printable, easy-to-use info sheet about UARC's node, click here.